clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 Mounting
 --------

-I haven't worked with SMD chips before, so I had a friend help me get the mounted.
+I haven't worked with SMD chips before, so I had a friend help me mount them.
-We used tweezers to apply the paste, and a regular kitchen oven for reflowing.
+We used tweezers to apply the paste, and a regular household oven for reflowing.
 Very basic, but it worked fine.

 {{< img src="/resources/2017-04-29/SOP28-mounting.jpg" label="AX1201728SG SOP28 Mounting" >}}